osteele/add2anki/docs/language_detection.md

    - Uses the specified languages for translation direction

 2. Otherwise:
-   - Detects the language using fast-langdetect
+   - Detects the language using contextual detection
    - Uses the detected language to determine translation direction
    - If detection is ambiguous, uses context from previous sentences (in REPL mode)
    - If detection fails or remains ambiguous, prompts the user for clarification
-   - In REPL mode, stores the detected language for subsequent sentences
+   - In REPL mode, builds a language context model for subsequent sentences

 ### Batch Mode

 When processing files (text, CSV, TSV, or SRT):

-1. First Pass:
+1. The contextual-langdetect package processes all sentences together:
+   - Analyzes document-level language patterns
-   - Detects language for each sentence
+   - Considers context when detecting each sentence
-   - Identifies unambiguous cases where language detection has high confidence
+   - Improves accuracy for ambiguous sentences

-2. Second Pass:
+2. After detection:
-   - For ambiguous cases (where language detection has low confidence):
+   - Sentences already in the target language are skipped
-     - Uses the predominant language from unambiguous sentences as context
+   - Other sentences are translated to the target language
-     - Makes an informed decision based on the surrounding context
-     - If no unambiguous sentences exist:
-       - In REPL mode: asks the user for clarification
-       - In batch mode: skips with a warning
+   - If detection fails for a sentence, it is skipped with a warning

 ## Handling Ambiguity